dgarhdez/dgarhdez.github.io/pda/pda_index.md

 ## Block 2: Advanced Pandas, sklearn, and pipelines

 1. Date and time operations with Pandas
-2. String operations and Regex with Pandas
+2. Vectorized string operations and Regex with Pandas
 3. Intro to sklearn API
 4. Scaling and normalization with sklearn
 5. Feature engineering with sklearn